artsy/artsy.github.io/_posts/2019-05-24-server-rendering-responsively.md

 ## Our advice

 Responsive design is hard, especially when layouts change significantly between desktop and mobile.
 Server-side rendering in React is hard to get right, period.
-Hydration errors are easy to introduce and can break your app in weird and unexpected ways.
-Adding responsiveness on top of that just makes it that much more complicated.
+Combining SSR with responsive design compounds the challenges.

-At the end of the day, do everything you can to limit layout differences between mobile and desktop.
+At the end of the day, you should do everything you can to limit layout differences between mobile and desktop.
 Use responsive props from `styled-system`.
-Play around with `flexbox` and `flex-direction` and start learning about CSS `grid`.
+Play around with `flexbox` and `flex-direction` and start learning about CSS `grid`, and use CSS `@media` queries when you can.
 If you absolutely must render different views on different breakpoints, render all the UI and hide what's not needed for that breakpoint.
-That's the best we can do given the current state of SSR hydration.
+You want your users to see the right content as quickly as possible.
+Send them HTML and CSS from your server that their client can use.